 She was a survivor of childhood polio and, at the age of 16 upon the death of her mother, Ethel left school to care for her six siblings.
 She was the heart of her family.
 She will be remembered as the most loving, selfless, caring, kind, gentle, and forgiving person.

 She is survived by her daughters, Christine (Barry) Jennison, Shari (Very Reverend Lucian) Urbaniak; her son, Jerome Alexander Jr. (Sandra Farney); and her grandchildren, Ryan Jennison, Jamie (Nicholaus) Jennison-Miller, Kristy (Richard) Rintrona, Lindsay (Michael) Anile, Nolan, Collin, and Alivia Alexander.
 She was Gigi to her great grandchildren; Stella, Liliya, Lena, Carmine, Santino, and Renata.
 She is also survived by her brother, Brian (Shirley) Taylor; sisters-in-law, Shelva and Kathy Taylor; several cherished nieces and nephews; and a special family friend, Tanya.
 She is predeceased by her parents, Hyzer and Bertha; her stepmother, Sophie Phelps; her sister, Janice St. Germaine; and her brothers, William, Jack, Hyzer, and David.

 Funeral services will be held at the convenience of the family.
 Burial will be in Floyd Cemetery.

 In lieu of flowers, donations may be made to the Floyd Volunteer Fire Department.

-Arrangements are entrusted to the Barry Funeral Home, 807 W. Chestnut Street.To plant a tree in memory of Ethel Alexander, please visit Tribute Store
+Arrangements are entrusted to the Barry Funeral Home, 807 W. Chestnut Street.To plant a beautiful memorial tree in memory of Ethel Alexander, please visit our Tree Store